saltstack/salt/doc/ref/cli/index.rst

     salt-cp
     salt-call

-Salt can be controlled by a command line client as root on the Salt master.
+Salt can be controlled by a command line client by the root user on the Salt master.
 The Salt command line client uses the Salt client API to communicate with the Salt master server.
 The Salt client is straightforward and simple to use.

 Using the Salt client commands can be easily sent to the minions.